viamrobotics/docs/docs/program/extend/modular-resources/_index.md

 )

 // Here is where we define our new model's colon-delimited-triplet (acme:demo:mybase)
-//     acme = namespace, demo = resource type, mybase = model.
+// acme = namespace, demo = family, mybase = name.
 var (
     Model            = resource.NewModel("acme", "demo", "mybase")
     errUnimplemented = errors.New("unimplemented")